 - Sports: These grasses provide surfaces for recreational or organized sports.
 Intense traffic can compact the soil and cause surface abrasion, requiring many special considerations.
 Sports turfs require a high level of management.

-- Utility: Utility turfs are used primarily to stabilize the soil, using both their fibrous roots and a foliar ground cover.
-They also provide a cooling effect during warm weather, and absorb toxic emissions along roadsides, reduce dust along airport runways, or serve as small runways or road surfaces.
+- Utility: Utility turfs, with their fibrous roots and foliar ground cover, stabilize the soil, providing a cooling effect during warm weather, absorbing toxic emissions along roadsides or serving as small runways or road surfaces.

 - Density: This term refers to the number of aerial shoots per unit area.
-This trait differs among varieties within each turfgrass species, but is also affected by management conditions such as mowing height, soil fertility, and application of water.
+This trait differs among varieties within each turfgrass species but is also affected by management conditions such as mowing height, soil fertility and water application.

-- Uniformity: This term describes two traits; the composition of the plant stand, and the evenness of the turf surface.
-It is influenced by factors such as leaf texture, shoot density, species composition, color, mowing height, and other features that affect the visual quality and the value associated with playability of sports turfs.
+- Uniformity: This term describes two traits: the composition of the plant stand and the evenness of the turf surface.
+It is influenced by factors such as leaf texture, shoot density, species composition, color, mowing height, and other features that affect the visual quality and the value associated with the playability of sports turfs.

 - Bunchgrasses spread by tillering.
 They can produce uniform turfs in dense plantings but can become clumpy if planted too lightly or thinned by disease or stress.
 They include perennial ryegrass and tall fescue.

 - Rhizomatous grasses spread by below-ground shoots (rhizomes) and tend to form uniform turfs with upright shoots.
 They include Kentucky bluegrass and creeping red fescue.

 - Stoloniferous grasses spread by above-ground shoots (stolons) and tend to form uniform turfs with lots of decumbent shoots when mowed at heights greater than 3⁄4 inch (as on lawns).
 They include bentgrass and rough bluegrass.